enonic/app-snapshotter/README.md

 Doing a snapshot will store only the changes from the last snapshot, so normally its a very lightweight operation.

+The application is cluster-safe; only the master node will trigger snapshots and cleanups.

 NOTE: You will still need a way to do backups of the blobs (files) - this is just to automate the snapshots of the indexes.